MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 **To Import an app**

 1. In the Developer Portal, select Apps in the left navigation bar.
 1. Select Import App.
 1. Select the app manifest file and click Open.
-1. ****
+1. Click **Import**.
     1. If your app package has errors, you can import the app and resolve the errors before you upload or publish the app to Teams.
     1. If you see the following message while uploading the app, click **Import** to add the app package to the Developer Portal.